yzITI/aauth-web/README.md

 }
 ```

-> To improve security, Aauth rotates the RSA key pairs every 14 days.
-A new key pair would be generated and the oldest one will be removed from this list. **Aauth always sign token with the latest key.**
+> To improve security, Aauth rotates the RSA key pairs every 20 days.
+A new key pair would be generated and the oldest one will be removed from this list. **Aauth always sign token with the middle key.**

 The `token` is always a JWT with the following structure: